Biomass-Based Diesel Fuels

 Diesel fuels that contain pure or partially processed vegetable oils may lead to a variety of engine problems such as long-term engine deposits, piston ring sticking, fuel injector plugging, or lube oil gelling which can cause engine failure or require more frequent maintenance and shorter engine overhaul intervals.
 Exhaust from engines fueled with raw vegetable oils can also have more adverse health effects, as suggested by their higher mutagenic activity compared to exhaust from the same engine using diesel fuel [1390].

-Pure and partially esterified vegetable oils, both in their neat form and in blends with petrodiesel, were the starting point for biofuel research conducted during the 1970s and 1980s.
+Pure and partially esterified vegetable oils, both in their neat form and in blends with petroleum diesel, were the starting point for biofuel research conducted during the 1970s and 1980s.
 Pre-heating of the virgin oil was sometimes employed to lower its viscosity [1208].
 A chemical modification of high molecular mass triglycerides—where some of the long fatty acid chains are replaced with a short acetyl chain—has also been suggested to lower the viscosity of virgin oils [2273].
 Eventually, the alkyl ester chemistry was selected due to its superior properties—significantly higher cetane and much lower viscosity.
 In parallel, diesel-like liquids were being developed though the hydrogenation of vegetable oils and other plant and animal based fatty feedstocks.
 These two directions of research produced two classes of commercial, biomass-based diesel (BBD) fuels:

 Feedstocks

 Many vegetable oils and animal fats have been suggested, investigated, and—some of them—commercialized as feedstocks for the production of alkyl ester biodiesel and hydrocarbon-based renewable diesel.
-The common sources of oil include soybean, rape/canola, palm, sunflower, coconut, camelina, used frying oil, as well as a number on non-edible oils including those from jatropha or kanuga seeds.
+The common sources of oil include soybean, rape/canola, palm, sunflower, coconut, camelina, used cooking oil, as well as a number on non-edible oils including those from jatropha or kanuga seeds.

 The most common source of biodiesel in the USA is soybeans, while in Europe the main source of biodiesel is rapeseed.
 Other significant biodiesel and renewable diesel resources—estimated to be more abundant than soy—are greases and animal fats [1209].
 These feedstocks are also potentially more sustainable than agricultural crops.

-Oil from jatropha (Jatropha curcas) nuts was considered as a potential biomass feedstock in tropical climates in the early years of the 21 century because jatropha plants tolerate poor, degraded soils and are resistant to pest and disease.
+Oil from jatropha (Jatropha curcas) nuts was considered as a potential biomass feedstock in tropical climates early in the 21st century because jatropha plants tolerate poor, degraded soils and are resistant to pest and disease.
 Plantations for biodiesel production were started in India and in some African countries [1159].
 However, under marginal growing conditions, jatropha plants produce few of the nuts from which the oil is extracted and good yields typically require growing conditions that make it compete with food crops.
 Additionally, unlike other crops, the residuals from jatropha plants have no commercial value which makes revenue from its cultivation entirely dependent on marketing the nuts.
 Since interest in jatropha has waned, some hybrid varieties have been developed that make it a more appealing crop [3580][3581].

 At one time, oils naturally produced by certain species of algae were considered another promising BBD fuel feedstock [495].
 Later studies have shown that commercial cultivation and processing of algae would require costly infrastructure and vast amounts of energy—so much so that algal biofuel production might consume more energy than it produces [5729].